-“One person pulled out a loaded pistol magazine and he clicked them together and he said, ‘You’re next,'” McCloskey said.
+“One person pulled out [some] loaded pistol magazines and he clicked them together and he said, ‘You’re next,'” McCloskey said.
 “We were threatened with our lives, threatened with the house being burned down, my office building being burned down, even our dog’s life being threatened.
-It was about as bad as you can get.
+It was about as bad as it can get.
 You know, I really thought it was the storming of Bastille, that we would be dead and the house would be burned and there was nothing we could do about it.
 It was a huge and frightening crowd and they broke in the gate and they were coming at us.”

-McCloskey said that the damage to the gate was so severe that the community’s trustees had to come out and use chains to put the gate back up, and that it was “broken in half.”
+McCloskey said that the damage to the gate was so severe that the community’s trustees had to come out and use chains to put the gate back up, and that it was “broken physically in half.”

 “There’s nothing public in Portland Place.
 Being inside that gate is like being in my living room,” McCloskey said.
 “It was a big crowd and they were aggressive, wearing body armor and screaming at us and threatening to harm us and how they were going to be living in our house after they killed us.”

 McCloskey said that he has received death threats from the incident and slammed the fringe activists, who were protesting the city’s mayor for doxxing residents who support defunding the police, for engaging in hypocrisy by doxxing him and his family.

 “It is interesting to me that the very people that are asking the mayor to resign for doxxing people have now put all of my information all over the web, everywhere in the world,” McCloskey said.
 “Is there some hypocrisy there?”